Judgment Labs Logo

 Get your API keys

-Head to the Judgment Platform and create an account.
-Then, copy your API key and Organization ID and set them as environment variables.
+To get access to the Judgment Platform, book a demo on our website or reach out at contact@judgmentlabs.ai.
+Once you have an account, copy your API key and Organization ID and set them as environment variables.

 .env